material-components/material-components-ios/components/Collections/README.md

 ## Installation

-### Requirements

-- Xcode 7.0 or higher.
-- iOS SDK version 7.0 or higher.

 ### Installation with CocoaPods

 To add this component to your Xcode project using CocoaPods, add the following to your `Podfile`: